weuzor/purginator/README.md

 This modification requires a cutout in the backpanel!

 ## The Brushinator
-The brushinator is nothing but a cheap copy of [this gantry mounted nozzle cleaner](https://www.printables.com/de/model/269412-voron-v24-300-gantry-mounted-nozzle-cleaner) which can also be used instead.
+The brushinator is a cheap copy of [this gantry mounted nozzle cleaner](https://www.printables.com/de/model/269412-voron-v24-300-gantry-mounted-nozzle-cleaner) which can also be used instead.

 <img src="https://github.com/weuzor/purginator/blob/main/brushinator_crossection.png" width="500">